rlamoste/rlamoste/README.md

 ### Hi there 👋.
 I am Renante Lamoste on OPS445NDD.
+I like it when its raining cats and dogs.

 <!--
 **rlamoste/rlamoste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.